keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 compaction executor configured.
 User can observe these metrics and tune the configuration based on what they see, as was done in this test.

-The following plot shows the average files per tablet during the test.
+The following plot shows the average files per Tablet during the test.
 The numbers are what would be expected for a compaction ratio of 2 when the system is keeping up with compaction work.

 ![Files Per Tablet](/images/blog/202106_ecomp/ci-files-per-tablet.png)

-The following is a plot of the number tablets during the test.
+The following is a plot of the number Tablets during the test.
-Eventually there were 11.28K tablets around 512 tablets per tserver.
-The tablets were close to splitting again at the end of the test as each tablet was getting close to 1G.
+Eventually there were 11.28K Tablets around 512 Tablets per Tablet Server.
+The Tablets were close to splitting again at the end of the test as each Tablet was getting close to 1G.

 ![Online Tablets](/images/blog/202106_ecomp/ci-online-tablets.png)

 The following plot shows ingest rate over time.
-The rate goes down as the number of tablets per tserver goes up, this is expected.
+The rate goes down as the number of Tablets per Tablet Server goes up, this is expected.

 ![Ingest Rate](/images/blog/202106_ecomp/ci-ingest-rate.png)